 The City will implement a Housing Opportunity Zones (HOZ) program to utilize incentive-based zoning in multi-family and mixed-use zoning districts.
 The program, which is currently under development, will provide incentives (permit streamlining, CEQA streamlining, relaxed development standards, and financial incentives) for affordable developers and mixed-income housing.
+The project will also ensure housing is distributed across diverse neighborhoods in the City along with additional amenities such as community-serving retail, open spaces, and parks.

-Responsible Department: Planning Funding Sources: Department Budget Foster the development of at least 200 affordable housing units in housing opportunity zones that will be affirmatively marketed to residents of lower resource neighborhoods in Milpitas and the broader region, including East San José (metric).
+Responsible Department: Planning Funding Sources: Department Budget Actions and Timeframe: Foster the development of at least 200 affordable housing units in housing opportunity zones that will be affirmatively marketed to residents of lower resource neighborhoods in Milpitas and the broader region, including East San José (metric).
 Continue conducting consultation with the development community regarding the provisions of HOZ (ongoing).
-Actions and Timeframe: By end of 2023, adopt the HOZ to incentivize affordable housing beyond the requirements of the City's Affordable Housing Ordinance through: Supplemental density bonus beyond State Density Bonus Law, such as additional incentives for producing housing units for extremely low, very low, and low-income households and units for persons with disabilities.
-Relaxed development standards (such as maximum height, minimum parking ratio, minimum open space requirement, etc.) Financial incentives (such as reduced impact fees, etc.) Streamlined permitting process (ministerial approval) Streamlined permitting process (ministerial approval)
+By end of 2023, adopt the HOZ to incentivize affordable housing beyond the requirements of the City's Affordable Housing Ordinance through: Supplemental density bonus beyond State Density Bonus Law, such as additional incentives for producing housing units for extremely low, very low, and low-income households and units for persons with disabilities.
+Relaxed development standards (such as maximum height, minimum parking ratio, minimum open space requirement, etc.) Financial incentives (such as reduced impact fees, etc.) Streamlined permitting process (ministerial approval) By-right approval beyond properties subject to AB 1397 if projects meet certain objective criteria Encouragement of special needs housing, including senior living, housing for persons with disabilities, and workforce housing Promotion of affordable housing in higher resource neighborhoods to further fair housing and equity goals.

-By-right approval beyond properties subject to AB 1397 if projects meet certain objective criteria Encouragement of special needs housing, including senior living, housing for persons with disabilities, and workforce housing Promotion of affordable housing in higher resource neighborhoods to further fair housing and equity goals.
 Relevant Policies: HE 1.5, HE 1.10, HE 3.3, HE 4.1, HE 4.8, HE 6.1